Learning of Long-Horizon Sparse-Reward Robotic Manipulator Tasks with Base Controllers: METHOD

 \subsection{Regularized Policy Update}

 The policy update in DDPG is done by back-propagating through the critic network:

-Due to inaccurate value estimates and a deterministic policy, such unbounded update tends to be very brittle as discussed in \cite{TD3}, as the actor will often try to exploit peaks in the Q-function and diverge.
-To relieve this, we apply behavior cloning w.r.t. the base controller as a regularization tool that guides the gradient update direction:
+Due to inaccurate value estimates and a deterministic policy, such unbounded update tends to be very brittle as discussed in \cite{fujimoto2018addressing}, as the actor network will often try to exploit peaks in the Q-function and diverge.
+To relieve this, we apply behavior cloning with respect to the base controller as a regularization tool that guides the gradient update direction:

 where $\lambda$ is a coefficient balancing two losses.
-Specifically, the behavior cloning gradient is imposed only on actions that are worse than those of the base controller as decided by the critic.
+Specifically, the behavior cloning gradient is imposed only on actions that are worse than those of the base controller as decided by the critic network.
 Note that this does not violate the optimization goal of maximizing the accumulated reward.
-This kind of filtering is similar to \cite{DDPGfD}, except in \cite{DDPGfD} BC loss was imposed on a demonstration buffer.
+This kind of filtering is similar to \cite{DDPGfD}, except in \cite{DDPGfD} BC loss is imposed on a demonstration buffer.